Boeing T-X is an all-new advanced trainer aircraft. Image courtesy of Saab AB.

 The first two production-ready T-X aircraft were unveiled by Boeing and Saab in St Louis, Missouri, in September 2016.
 The first aircraft completed its maiden flight in December 2016, while the second made its first flight in April 2017.

-The first engineering and manufacturing development (EMD) flight test of the T-X aircraft took place in July 2019, while the 100th flight was performed in August the same year.
+The first engineering and manufacturing development (EMD) flight test of the T-X aircraft took place in July 2019 while the 100th flight was performed the following month.

 The aircraft was designed, built, and tested on a digital foundation as part of the USAF’s digital eSeries initiative announced in 2020.